-While online settlement calculators could give you a very rough estimate of how much your personal injury claim is worth, you shouldn’t rely on their accuracy too much.
+Online settlement calculators could give you a very rough estimate of how much your personal injury claim is worth.
+However, you shouldn’t rely on their accuracy too much.

-Personal injury settlement calculators that can be easily found on the Internet are not 100% – or even 70% – accurate in most cases.
+Internet personal injury settlement calculators are not 100% – or even 70% – accurate in most cases.
 Those online calculators use one-size-fits-all formulas and questionable algorithms to determine the value of your claim.

-Unlike a personal injury attorney, a calculator will not consider all unique circumstances and factors associated with your injury to accurately estimate the value of your claim.
-That’s why it’s best to schedule a consultation with a knowledgeable and detail-oriented personal injury attorney at Howe.Law to review your unique case and calculate how much your claim is worth.
+Unlike a personal injury attorney, a calculator will not consider all unique circumstances and factors associated with your injury to estimate your claim’s value accurately.
+That’s why it’s best to schedule a consultation with a knowledgeable and detail-oriented personal injury attorney.
+Here at Howe.Law we review your unique case and calculate how much your claim is worth based on the circumstances.

-How can your fault affect the settlement amount?
+How can your fault affect how to calculate personal injury claims

 The settlement amount also depends on your degree of fault.
 Thus, if you were partially responsible for causing the accident, your compensation will most likely be reduced by the percentage of your own negligence.

 Most states use either the pure comparative negligence or modified comparative negligence system.
 Mississippi uses the former.
-Under the pure comparative fault system, a victim can recover damages regardless of their degree of fault (Miss.
+Under the pure comparative fault system, victims can recover damages regardless of their degree of fault (Miss.
 Code § 11-7-15).
-In other words, you can seek compensation for your injuries even if your fault is deemed greater than 50%.
+In other words, you can seek compensation for your injuries even if your fault is greater than 50%.

-However, things are different if you live in Georgia or Tennessee, which use the modified comparative negligence law, pursuant to O.C.G.A. § 51-11-7 for Georgia and TCA § 29-11-103 for Tennessee.
-Under the modified comparative fault system, you are barred from seeking any compensation if your degree of fault exceeds 50%.
+However, things are different if you live in Georgia or Tennessee, which use the modified comparative negligence law, according to O.C.G.A. § 51-11-7 for Georgia and TCA § 29-11-103 for Tennessee.
+Under the modified comparative fault system, you may not seek compensation if your degree of fault exceeds 50%.

-You need a personal injury attorney to calculate your personal injury claim
+You need a personal injury attorney to calculate personal injury claims

-As you can see, online settlement calculators are not very reliable or accurate, while insurance companies are looking out for their own profits and are not interested in settling your claim for a fair amount.
+As you can see, online settlement calculators are unreliable and inaccurate.
+Insurance companies are looking out for their own profits and aren’t interested in settling your claim for a fair amount.